yt-project/yt/doc/source/analyzing/analysis_modules/photon_simulator.rst

     events3 = EventList.join_events(events1, events2)

-**WARNING**: This doesn't check for parameter consistency between the two lists!
+.. warning:: This doesn't check for parameter consistency between the two lists!
+It will simply assume that they are the same and use the `parameters` dictionary from the first `EventList`.

 Creating a X-ray observation from an in-memory dataset
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++